 You shouldn’t take passive suicidal ideation lightly.
 It’s impossible to predict who’s likely to act on these thoughts.
 That’s why anyone who expresses passive suicidal ideation should be considered at risk for suicide.

 See your doctor or psychiatrist for a careful evaluation and to get appropriate treatment.

 Researchers have linked some medications with an increase in suicidal thoughts.
 Antidepressants have been linked to this behavior.
 This is particularly the case in the first weeks of taking the medication or after a change in dosage.
 Children and adolescents are at increased risk of this.
-Researchers in recent studies are disputing this relationship.
+Researchers in recent

 If you begin having thoughts of suicide while taking an antidepressant, contact your doctor immediately.
 They can work with you to safely adjust your treatment plan.

 If you have depression and are having thoughts of suicide, seek immediate medical help.